 Notice the rules we've followed:

-In PubMed Advanced search, for example:
+In CINAHL Advanced search, for example:

 In PubMed, CINAHL and other clinically-focused databases, on the left-hand side of the results list there will often be a set of filters.
 These filters help narrow down your question even more - especially PubMed.